|

 Chain transaction-example 2:

+The German entrepreneur is the 1st purchaser (E2).
 All 4 entrepreneurs are located within the Community territory.

 Also, visit the chain transaction calculator.
 By clicking on one of the above sketches, you get to the appropriate example of the chain transaction calculator (www.chaintransaction-calculator.de).
 The example can also be evaluated for other countries here.